 James J.F.
 Forest, Ph.D. is a professor in the School of Criminology and Justice Studies at the University of Massachusetts Lowell.
-He is also a visiting professor at the Fletcher School of Law and Diplomacy, Tufts University, and a senior fellow at the U.S. Joint Special Operations University (which keeps his security clearances active).
+He is also a visiting professor at the at Fletcher, The Graduate School of Global Affairs at Tufts University and a senior fellow at the U.S. Joint Special Operations University (which keeps his security clearances active).
 He is also is co-editor of the internationally distributed journal Perspectives on Terrorism.
 He has taught courses and seminars on terrorism, counterterrorism, and security studies for a broad range of civilian, law enforcement and military audiences for nearly two decades.
 Dr. Forest previously served on the faculty of the United States Military Academy (2001-2010), six of those years as director of terrorism studies and three as assistant dean for academic assessment, and he also directed research initiatives for the Combating Terrorism Center at West Point.
 He has served as an expert witness for terrorism-related court cases, and has provided testimony and briefings to the intelligence community and committee hearings of the U.S. Senate.

 Dr. Forest is a member of the editorial board for several scholarly journals.
 He has also published dozens of articles in journals such as Terrorism and Political Violence, Contemporary Security Policy, Crime and Delinquency, Perspectives on Terrorism, the Journal of Strategic Studies, the Cambridge Review of International Affairs, Democracy and Security, the Georgetown Journal of International Affairs, and the Journal of Political Science Education.
 Dr. Forest has been interviewed by many newspaper, radio and television journalists, and is regularly invited to give speeches and lectures in the U.S. and other countries.